Wanna film your selfie? Sure you do!

 Downside: You’re dependent upon very specific GoPro accessories and what you’ll need to equip yourself with, whether a selfie stick, underwater housing, floatie, etc… will all add up.
 They’re not versatile to sharing camera equipment fit for common cameras.
 Also, audio recording isn’t the best quality.

-Note: This post contains affiliate links.
+Disclaimer: This post contains affiliate links.
 By purchasing anything through my links you will be supporting GRRRLTRAVELER at no extra cost to you.
 I would only recommend vendors and products I use.